railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 announced that the police had found no shooter and lifted the emergency.
 Later it was revealed that the original tip was a hoax.

 The shooter hoax cost us some money and attendance.
-We losts a few hundred dollars for breakfast which had been laid out but was left unconsumed.
+We lost a few hundred dollars for breakfast which had been laid out but was left unconsumed.
 About half our original student pool also couldn't make the makeup Saturday workshop day because of schedule conflicts.
 But we forged ahead, with generous